cs446-group18/project/README.md

 # CS 446 – Group 18 Project

-DelayWise is a flight delay prediction & monitoring tool for passengers and airport staff.
+DelayWise is a flight delay prediction & monitoring Android app for passengers and airport staff.

 ## Team